askorama/orama/packages/orama/README.md

 Orama supports multiple languages.
 By default, it will use the `english` language,

-You can specify a different language by using the `defaultLanguage` property during Orama initialization.
+You can specify a different language by using the `language` property during Orama initialization.

 By default, Orama will analyze your input using an English